top of page

 You may learn that your application has neither been accepted nor rejected, but waitlisted.
 This means that the college is interested in you but may or may not have room for you.

 1. Send an email notifying the admissions office that you will accept a position on the waitlist and that you will attend if you are admitted (if this is true).
 Many students call colleges as soon as they are waitlisted.
 This is a very busy time in the admissions office.
+You must follow each school's directions.
+Some do not want to hear about your interest, they simply want you to accept a spot on the WL if you are still interested.

 bottom of page